Lemn Sissay: Early life

 Between the ages of 12 and 17, Sissay was held in a total of four children's homes.
 With no surrogate or birth family to turn to when he aged out of the care system, he was finally given his birth certificate, which revealed the name of his mother, Yemarshet Sissay, and his own legal name, Lemn Sissay.
 He was also given a letter from his files, dated 1968, written by his mother to Norman Goldthorpe, pleading for her son's return.
 She wrote: "How can I get Lemn back?
 I want him to be with his own people, his own colour.
 I don't want him to face discrimination."
 From the point of leaving care, he began the search for his mother and took back his real name.

 At the age of 17, Sissay used his unemployment benefit money to self-publish his first poetry pamphlet, Perceptions of the Pen, which he sold to striking miners in Lancashire.
 When he was 18 years old, he moved from Atherton to the city of Manchester.
-At 19, he was a literature development worker at Commonword, a community publishing cooperative in Manchester.
+At 19, he was a literature development worker at Commonword, a community publishing cooperative in Manchester, where he set up their Cultureword strand for Black and Asian writers.

 Sissay met his birth mother when he was 21, after a long search.
 She was working for the United Nations in the Gambia.